 WGS 225/ Gender and Children’s Literature

 In this course, students will develop a critical appreciation of the roles of children’s literature in the social construction of gender–not only how it prescribes or resists normative gender roles, but how it represents the subjective experience of growing up gendered.
-With a grounding in gender theory and critical texts, students will explore the early beginnings of children’s literature in collections of folklore and fairy tales, then move on to modern classics and contemporary favorites, limiting our scope to works for young children and pre-teens.
+With a grounding in gender theory and critical texts, students will explore the early beginnings of children’s literature in folklore and fairy tales, then move on to modern classics and contemporary favorites, limiting our scope to works for young children and pre-teens.

 WGS 230/Gendered Technoculture: Feminism, Gender, and Technology

 What is the relationship between gender and technology?
 How is technology informed by gender?
 How is something as difficult to define as “technology” categorized as male and/or female in our minds?
 How do our perceptions of technology change depending on the user?
 Why do we imbue inanimate objects with gendered characteristics?
 How do new technologies alter or influence our ideas about gender and about what is “gender appropriate?”
 These are some of the questions we will explore in this course.
 Using feminist theories and methodologies, we will investigate the ways in which our technological world is gendered, and how to apply this theory to analyze and critique our high-tech world.

 WGS 235/Gender and Violence